Article 35(1) says that you must do a DPIA where a type of processing is likely to result in a high risk to the rights and freedoms of individuals:

 This does not mean that these types of processing are always high risk, or are always likely to cause harm – just that there is a reasonable chance they may be high risk and so a DPIA is required to assess the level of risk in more detail.

-If your intended processing is not described under GDPR, Article 35(3) the ICO list or European guidelines then ultimately, it’s up to you to decide whether your processing is of a type likely to result in high risk, taking into account the nature, scope, context and purposes of the processing.
+If your intended processing is not described under UK GDPR, Article 35(3) the ICO list or European guidelines then ultimately, it’s up to you to decide whether your processing is of a type likely to result in high risk, taking into account the nature, scope, context and purposes of the processing.
 If in any doubt, we would always recommend that you do a DPIA to ensure compliance and encourage best practice.

 What types of processing automatically require a DPIA?